 Following the war, military use of this specific jacket died down, and it would eventually be discontinued.
 However, simultaneously at that point, it was given a new lease of life.
 These jackets were adopted by European military and personnel in the ‘50s due to high demand.

 When it started to be worn in more casual circumstances by ordinary civilians, the popularity of it grew pretty much around the globe, rather than just in the United States.
-Whether it was the punk and skinhead culture and movements of 1970s United Kingdom, the mods of 1990s Japan, or the all-stars of America, the jacket was taking on a new form as the must-have fashion statement.
+Whether it was the punk and skinhead culture and movements of the 1970s United Kingdom, the mods of 1990s Japan, or the all-stars of America, the jacket was taking on a new form as the must-have fashion statement.
 The final catalyst to propel it into sartorial folklore?
 Cinema, of course.

 Who wouldn’t wish they could have been Alain Delon, Steve McQueen (below), or Marlon Brando at one point in their lives?
 These guys, for all intents and purposes, were the style icons your style icons wanted to emulate.

-While Delon proved to be a significantly controversial figure in his later years due to his allegiances, for a lack of a better phrase, the younger version no doubt swooned his way into the hearts and minds of many.
+While Delon proved to be a significantly controversial figure in his later years due to his allegiances, for lack of a better phrase, the younger version no doubt swooned his way into the hearts and minds of many.
 The ‘Is-It-A-Harrington-Or-Is-It-A-Bomber?’
 Bomber in Once A Thief would look just as good on someone today as it did on him back in 1965.
 Which, incidentally, isn’t thirty-five years ago, but rather fifty-six.
 I’m not even that old in the grand scheme of things but just writing that sentence has aged me infinitely.
 I suppose you’re probably as keen for me to move on as I am.

 The celluloid kings of the ‘60s and ‘70s ensured the modern generation had a lot of inspiration when it came to wearing the jacket.
 But it was adapted by such a wide range of society that it, at one point in time, became synonymous with the working class.
 These groups stood to go against the grain, often specifically in regards to government flailings and a disregard for the working class societies.